Back to Blog

 Tip 2: Provide Complete Context

-Take advantage of the 200K context window.
+Take advantage of the 1M-token context window.
 Paste the full contract, not just the clause you are worried about.
 Include the relevant statute in its entirety, not just the section at issue.
 Give Claude the complaint and the answer, not just one side.
 More context produces better, more nuanced analysis.

 Tip 3: Request Structured Output